 More troubling, 80 percent of strokes among young methamphetamine users are hemorrhagic (i.e., their brain bleeds), as opposed to ischemic (i.e., caused by a clot).

 Young men were twice as likely as young women to experience a meth-related stroke, while the prevalence of hemorrhagic strokes, which are far more dangerous, were much higher in this demographic than in the general population.

 “This could happen within hours of use, or after months or years of exposure,” says study co-author Dr. Julia Lappin in a university news release.
 “A stroke can cause death or devastating and long-lasting disability.”

 Since meth use is particularly widespread in North America, Asia, and the Oceania region, these findings are highly relevant for shaping public policy.

 Meth can be ingested, inhaled, or injected.
-Injection and ingestion were most commonly associated with developing the haemorrhagic variety, the researchers note.
+Injection and ingestion were most commonly associated with developing the hemorrhagic variety, the researchers note.

-In the studies examined, a third of those who had suffered a haemorrhagic stroke died as a result, compared to only a fifth who had suffered from an ischaemic stroke.
+In the studies examined, a third of those who had suffered a hemorrhagic stroke died as a result, compared to only a fifth who had suffered from an ischemic stroke.